 Where to Stay

-There are a wide range of accommodation styles available though.
+There are a wide range of accommodation styles available too.
 There are plenty of pubs, motels and B & B style options for all budgets.
 Don’t expect five star luxury and facilities, but you will find many very comfortable and hospitable places to stay.
 Station stays in the Flinders Ranges are becoming ever more popular and are a great way to support the local people too.
 Camping in the Flinders Ranges is also popular, but make sure you learn about restrictions on places to camp before you go.
 And if camping is just a bit too basic for you, you can add a bit more luxury to the experience by going glamping in the Flinders Ranges instead!

 Here are just a few suggestions to get you started on your search: